 OFS (which refers to the collective activities and operations of OFSAM and its subsidiaries and certain affiliates) is an established investment platform.
 The principal business address of OFS Advisor is 10 South Wacker Drive, Suite 2500, Chicago, Illinois, 60606.
-As of March 31, 2019, OFS had 48 full-time employees.
+As of June 30, 2019, OFS had 46 full-time employees.
 OFS is headquartered in Chicago, Illinois and also has offices in New York, New York and Los Angeles, California.

 Our investment activities are managed by OFS Advisor, our investment adviser.
 OFS Advisor is responsible for sourcing potential investments, conducting research and diligence on potential investments and placement agents, analyzing investment opportunities, structuring our investments and monitoring our investments and portfolio companies on an ongoing basis.
 OFS Advisor is a registered investment adviser under the Advisers Act and a subsidiary of OFSAM, our parent company prior to the completion of our IPO.
 OFSAM is owned by Richard Ressler, Bilal Rashid, Jeffrey A. Cerny, and other affiliates of OFS Advisor.
-OFSAM and affiliates of OFS Advisor purchased 322,500 shares of our common stock in the IPO.
+OFSAM and affiliates of OFS Advisor purchased 330,000 shares of our common stock in the IPO and 165,175 shares of our common stock in our subscription rights offering in August 2019.